Cosmo-Tech/cosmotech-api-java-client/docs/TwingraphApi.md

 <a name="deleteEntities"></a>
 # **deleteEntities**
-> deleteEntities(organizationId, graphId, modelType, requestBody)
+> deleteEntities(organizationId, graphId, modelType, ids)